pfdubois/BridgeBidding/source/Balancing.rst

 overcall but he could even have a good opening hand that had no suitable bid.

-As a general rule, you bid as if you had 3 more points in your hand (called "borrowing a King from partner") and when partner replies, he will reply as if he had 3 points less.
+As a general rule, you bid as if you had 3 more points in your hand (called "borrowing a King from partner") and when partner replies, he will reply as if he had 3 points fewer.

 To balance with 1N you should have 12 - 15 HCP and definitely a stopper in opener's suit.
 Above 15 HCP you usually double first, in the same way that you